XETO Extension for VSCode

 Key Features

-- Code completion - Intelligent autocomplete suggestions
+- Code completion - type-aware suggestions from resolved libraries

-- Hover information - Inline documentation on hover
+- Hover information - inline documentation on hover

-- Formatting - Automatic code formatting
+- Formatting - automatic code formatting

 Environments